 Take a quick peek into your pipeline and know how to plan your to-do list.
 Scheduled and overdue tasks and appointments, and the ones you might want to proactively create for open deals are indicated in color-coded icons in your visual sales pipeline.
 Red is for overdue tasks, yellow for no task/appointment, and green for scheduled.

 #3 Tackle your to-do list wherever you go

-Your sales tasks are also available on the Freshsales mobile app.
-Go to your calendar and find your upcoming tasks and appointments instantly.
-Purple icon denotes tasks and red appointments.
+Your sales tasks are also available on the Freshworks CRM mobile app.
+Go to the home page and find your upcoming tasks and appointments instantly.
 Click on an item to see full details, and if you need to call or email your lead, do it right from here.

 How’s your to-do list looking?